mayvenstudios/arts-favorite-art/README.md

-# arts-favorite-art
+# Mayven Studios Favorite Animations for Inspiration
+## aka Art's Favorite Art

-Animations and example art
+Animations and example art for making animations (this is not our work, but rather inspiration)

 https://codepen.io/soulwire/pen/kqtrz
 https://codepen.io/ashthornton/pen/KRQbMO